 ALPHATECH was founded in 1978 by a team that included former LIDS directors Michael Athans and Alan Willsky, as well as LIDS alum and former LIDS faculty member Nils Sandell (PhD ‘74), and LIDS alum David Kleinman (PhD '67).
 The company carried out research and development, primarily for the US Department of Defense, in areas such as C4ISR (Command, Control, Communications, Computers, Intelligence, Surveillance, and Reconnaissance).
 ALPHATECH grew to approximately 300 employees, which included many LIDS alums, and was acquired in 2005 by BAE Systems.

 Celect, Inc. was founded in 2013 by LIDS faculty member Devavrat Shah, together with Prof. Vivek Farias from the MIT Sloan School of Management.
 The mission of Celect is to bring the science of decision making to the art of retailing in a data-driven manner.
-Celect was acquired by Nike, Inc. in 2019.
+Celect was acquired in 2019.

 Celer Network was co-founded in 2018 by LIDS alum Qingkai Liang (PhD ’18), and his colleagues Mo Dong, Junda Liu, and Xiaozhou Li.
 The company develops layer-2 scaling solutions that enable fast, easy, and secure transactions on blockchains.

 DAtAnchor was founded in 2018 by LIDS alum C. Emre Koksal (PhD ‘02), who is also a Professor at Ohio State University.
 DAtAnchor is a cybersecurity start-up that embeds security within data, allowing it to be moved and used safely, while mitigating potential loss.